receptron/graphai/README.md

 Building applications that employ these workflows, however, is challenging due to the complexities of managing multiple asynchronous API calls, including error handling, timeouts, retries, and logging.

 GraphAI is designed to simplify this process by decoupling the complexity of multiple asynchronous calls from the application's core logic.
-It enables developers to model these calls and their dependencies within a single Data Flow Graph, enhancing development and debugging processes.
+It enables developers to model these calls and their dependencies within a single acyclic Data Flow Graph, enhancing development and debugging processes.

 Furthermore, GraphAI's robust mechanisms for error handling, retry strategies, timeouts, and logging empower developers to concentrate on refining the application logic.